GeorgeMac/macro.re/content/posts/generic-errors-as.md

 ```

 Note that in `main()` we first define the variable and type we're interested in.
-Then on the subsequent line we call `errors.As` and create and pass it a pointer to that variable.
+Then on the subsequent line we create a pointer to this variable and pass it to `errors.As`.

+The ergonomics are not great here.

-Secondly, there are hazards if your custom error is implemented on a pointer to a type.
+However, there are also hazards if your custom error is implemented on a pointer to a type.

 ```go
 type MyError struct {